seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Which since have steaded much; so, of his gentleness,
 Knowing I loved my books, he furnish'd me
 From mine own library with volumes that
-I prize above my dukedom. …
+I prize above my dukedom. ...

 **MIRANDA**
-...Would I might
+...
+Would I might
-But ever see that man!...
+But ever see that man! ...

 **PROSPERO**
-...Now I arise:
+...
+Now I arise:

 *\[Resumes her mantle]*
 Sit still, and hear the last of our sea-sorrow.